 I served this with a salad made of what I already had, similar to this one.
 If you want to add a little protein, serve this with grilled chicken or pan seared red snapper and you’ll probably still be under that $10 mark!

-- In a food processor, add 1 cup of flour (reserving the other ½ cup), salt and pulse to combine.
-Add the butter cubes (or shortening), process until combined.
+- In a food processor, add 1 cup of flour (reserving the other ½ cup) salt, sugar and pulse to combine.
+Add the butter cubes and process until combined.
 Add the remaining ½ cup of flour, process until well incorporated.

-- Transfer to a bowl, add the water and mix until combined.
+- Transfer to a bowl, add the beer and mix until combined.
 Dough will be very soft.

-- Form into a wide flat disk, wrap in plastic wrap and chill for at least 2 hours and up to 3 days.
+- Form into a wide flat disk, wrap in plastic wrap and chill for at least 2 hours.

 - Preheat the oven to 350.

-- Once the dough has chilled, roll out on a lightly floured surface, transfer to a 9-inch tart pan (or pie pan) press into shape.
+- Once the dough has chilled, roll out on a lightly floured surface, transfer to a 9-inch pie pan, press into shape.
 Remove the excess.
-Chill until ready to use.